RobertEJohnson/Coding-Challenge-Tracker/docs/weeklyRecaps/week2.md

     >If it becomes a problem in the future then it can be dealt with, but I shouldn't curtail my process until I'm sure, I'd rather not lose the potential knowledge haha.

+### Challenge #5 {: .challenge .challenge--edabit}

+=== "Code Challenge"

+    **Challenge:**
+    Create a function that takes an array of numbers and return "Boom!" if the number 7 appears in the array.
+Otherwise, return "there is no 7 in the array".

+    Examples:

+        sevenBoom([1, 2, 3, 4, 5, 6, 7]) ➞ "Boom!"
+        sevenBoom([8, 6, 33, 100]) ➞ "there is no 7 in the array"
+        sevenBoom([2, 55, 60, 97, 86]) ➞ "Boom!"

+=== "Solution"

+    **Solution:**
+    Here's my solution:

+        function sevenBoom(arr) {
+            let result = 'there is no 7 in the array';
+            arr.forEach(value=>{
+                if(RegExp(/[7]/).test(String(value))){
+                    result = 'Boom!';
+                }
+            })
+            return result;
+        }

+    I stumbled upon regular expressions looking for more precise searching methods in JavaScript, no idea they existed, and they seem amazing for identifying patterns.
+The syntax is a little heavy on the eyes for beginners though. (at least for more complicated searches)

+    I submitted the above answer, after looking at some other's solutions I see that another person used regular expressions and in a much better way.

+    (**Not my solution**)

+        const sevenBoom = arr =>
+            /7/.test(arr) ?
+'Boom!' : 'there is no 7 in the array';

+    I didn't understand that regular expressions already had some functionality built into them for dealing with nested information, I thought they could only be used on a single value so I would have to loop through them.
+I just played around with them though and it seems they can manage some pretty serious nesting, many multitudes of arrays deep.

+    Oops.

+    Also I didn't need to say ```/[7]/``` but rather just ```/7/``` as the brackets mean a character set (match any of the ones included);

+=== "Learning Notes"

+    **Learning Notes:**

+    >Regular expressions!
+What a cool way to manage some intense pattern searching.
+I could see this being really helpful for future scenarios with getting particular bits out of complex data structures.

+    >I'm excited to have learned about these, I got a lot more to learn about them too which is cool, but for now knowing they exist could get me out of a pinch.

+### Challenge #6 {: .challenge .challenge--edabit}

+=== "Code Challenge"

+    **Challenge:**
+    A pandigital number contains all digits (0-9) at least once.
+Write a function that takes an integer, returning true if the integer is pandigital, and false otherwise.

+    Examples:

+        isPandigital(98140723568910) ➞ true
+        isPandigital(90864523148909) ➞ false // 7 is missing.
+        isPandigital(112233445566778899) ➞ false

+=== "Solution"

+    **Solution:**
+    Here's my first solution, this one I came up with with my friend <a href="https://github.com/CarlWilcoxon" target="_blank">Carl Wilcoxon</a>:

+        function isPandigital(num) {
+            return RegExp(/(?=.*[0])(?=.*[1])(?=.*[2])(?=.*[3])(?=.*[4])(?=.*[5])(?=.*[6])(?=.*[7])(?=.*[8])(?=.*[9])/).test(String(num));
+        }

+    We were experimenting with regular expressions which we both we're very familiar with.
+I actually like this solution, though I'm sure there is a far more concise way to search for the numbers 0-9 with a regular expression.
+We searched for a fair bit for a solution but we settled with this solution for now.

+    We should've removed the ```[]``` grouping from the entire expression, but we forgot too from when we adapted it from other failed attempts.

+    After looking into it a bit more on my own we should've added a lazy quantifier to make sure it matches as few results as possible, and we also didn't need to use the RegExp() constructor.
+I also swapped the ```String()``` constructor out for a ```.toString()``` method which I thought (mistakenly, see learning notes) would be more efficient.

+        function isPandigital(num) {
+	        return /(?=.*?0)(?=.*?1)(?=.*?2)(?=.*?3)(?=.*?4)(?=.*?5)(?=.*?6)(?=.*?7)(?=.*?8)(?=.*?9)/.test(num.toString());
+        }

+    As for regular expressions I still didn't figure out how to iterate a number variable or not include it if it was found before in a grouping.
+But I'm pretty hopeful I'll get pretty good at regular expressions in the future though if I can keep practicing with them.

+    This is getting quite lengthy but the better solution would have been for me to use the ```Set()``` constructor and ```.size``` which were two things I didn't know about.

+=== "Learning Notes"

+    **Learning Notes:**

+    >I experimented a lot with regular expressions, I spent quite a good chunk of time with them and I'm happy I did.
+Even though a better solution was with ```Set()``` and the ```.size``` property I think that learning about regular expressions was well worth the effort.

+    >These were the most helpful tools for me, <a href="https://eloquentjavascript.net/09_regexp.html#p_SXQOi9ZwwH" target="_blank">a chapter from Eloquent Javascript</a>, and <a href="https://regexr.com/" target="_blank">a regular expression code sandbox</a>.

 ---

 ## Final Reflections

-My first reflection comes from challenge #2 from this week.

 - Rewrite why a function or feature of a language is useful (and when to use it over others) in your own words.

 If you can't describe when you'd use a something over another feature, or speak to what it does really well, there's a good chance it probably won't be used.
 I had not in my own words described where using ```.reduce()``` is helpful and even though I knew about it and had used it recently, **it didn't come to mind when it would've been helpful**.

 As such I think there is a real worth in not only learning awesome features, methods, functions, but also spending time reflecting and focusing in on why they're useful.
 It's sorta like training yourself for a crisis-situation.
-The deeply rooted things are probably the only things that will stay when a scenario arises that could use them.
+The deeply rooted things are probably the only things that will surface when a scenario arises that could use them.
+In order to have them accessible they need to be reflected upon.

 - Document the easy challenges and don't curtail the learning process.

 I've felt some hesitation documenting the easier challenges, but I've decided to continue to do so.
-A lot of really good reflections occur while I'm writing up documentation and if I write off a challenge as easy I'm falling to a several different poor rationals.
+A lot of really good reflections occur while I'm writing up documentation and if I write off a challenge as easy I'm falling to a several different poor rationales.
 If my documentation at some point needs more fine tuning I think I will address it then, for now I want all the learning benefits I can get from documenting.

+- Regular Expressions

+These seem so incredibly useful, but also quite clunky syntactically.
+Overall I'm really happy I dove into them, and am excited to use them again.
+The most helpful tools I've found were <a href="https://eloquentjavascript.net/09_regexp.html#p_SXQOi9ZwwH" target="_blank">a chapter from Eloquent Javascript</a>, <a href="https://regexr.com/" target="_blank">a regular expression code sandbox</a>, and <a href="https://www.regular-expressions.info/" target="_blank">regular-expressions.info</a>.
+I'm excited to learn how and when to use this powerful parsing tool better!

+- Code Challenges with a friend

+I did a challenge with a friend this week, <a href="https://github.com/CarlWilcoxon" target="_blank">Carl Wilcoxon</a>, and it was great!
+Not only did we have fun diving into regular expressions together but we also dove into prototypes and constructors a bit too!
+I love doing challenges on these coding challenge sites, but I realized that even though I'm getting access to other people's solutions once I submit my own, I'm not getting access to their process.
+That was really fun to bounce things off of each other, search together, and I even got another site to dive into for future cultivation <a href="https://www.hackerrank.com/" target="_blank">hackerrank.com</a> out of the it.

+While the current sites I'm using provide great practice with methods and language gimmicks it seems that HackerRank also provides opportunities to learn in a more development-like environment with more moving pieces.
+I like it and will definitely dive into it in the future.
+I could see it becoming a staple in the cultivation process.

+- Object Constructors

+I got a great dive into some of the behind the scenes conversion/construction process of primitive types into others or objects this week.
+I knew my primitive types and I knew about methods you could call for different datatypes but a missing piece for me was that these primitive types are being converted to the objects with the methods when you call it on them. ```'hello``` is just a string primitive, but doing ```'hello'.length``` is the same as doing ```new String('hello').length```.
+It's a small thing but I never connected that thing, now I can make more informed decisions about minute efficiency too.
+For example, ```(333).toString()``` which is ```new Number(333).toString```, I doubt is more efficient than ```String(333)``` which only does a type conversion without constructing an object and then calling a method connected to that object.
+So many fun things happening under the hood, it's pretty cool to learn about.

 ---- --- -- -- --